Recommended Ship Modeling Books

 Of course, any listing like this should mention The Anatomy of the Ship series, Lee’s Masting and Rigging of English Ships of War, 1626-1860, David Antscherl’s series on Building the Fully Framed Model, and any book published by Sea Watch Books.
 But, here are some titles that stand out to me.

 Seamanship in the Age of Sail by John Harland.
-A very good reference if you ever need to know how a ship was actually sailed so you can build your model accurately configured.
+This is a very good reference if you ever need to know how a ship was actually sailed so you can build your model accurately configured.
 It’s also just fascinating to read through to give you a better understanding and appreciation of what it takes to maneuver these square riggers.
+Published by the Naval Institute Press.

 Waterline Dioramas, A Modelbuilder’s Artform by Justin F. Camerata.
 Published by Sea Watch Books, this is a very thorough book on the topic of building your model with figures in an active ocean setting.
 The author spends some time giving the science of wave dynamics to give you a thorough understanding so you can make the most realistic scenes possible.
 Includes a section on making small figures for your model.
 Also has a nice section showing examples of dioramas by a variety of well known and talented ship modelers.